Skip to Content

 Datasheets printed in the most recent rulebooks for Warhammer 40,000 arrange all this information slightly differently when it comes to the layout, but they’re still arranged in this order and use the same abbreviations.
 The Warhammer 40,000 app arranges them in a third fashion altogether, so just keep track of the different categories rather than exactly where they are located.

-This complexity is all worth it, though, as it allows the game to simulate many different interactions in the game.
+But don’t be discouraged.
+This complexity is all worth it, as it allows the game to simulate many different interactions in the game.
 It can be a good idea to build your first small army with only a few different unit types, so you can get to know their datasheets really well before branching out into greater complexity.
 If you get a lot of different units, you might find it very hard to remember their rules once you are stressed in a game.

-Warhammer 40K has two different systems for balancing your army against an opponent’s army.
+In previous editions, Warhammer 40K had two different systems for balancing your army against an opponent’s army: Power and Points.

-If you want to play games at tournaments or generally at a more competitive level, however, the Points system is the way to go, and the Warhammer 40K app makes it pretty easy to calculate the points cost of your units, even with all the optional upgrades you would like to bring.
-Just remember to take points cost into account when you assemble your miniatures, as a unit with a lot of upgrades will often be quite a bit more expensive than one with just the basic weapons on every model.
+While playing a casual game between friends, you may be a lot more forgiving on how strict you are with the points each player can spend to create their army.
+If you want to play games at tournaments or generally at a more competitive level, however, you must follow the points system strictly.
+The Warhammer 40K app makes it pretty easy to calculate the points cost of your units, even with all the optional upgrades you would like to bring.

-• Incursion (50 Power Level/1000 points): This level let’s you diversify your army even more with maybe a vehicle/ a monster and some more units and characters added to your Combat Patrol force.
+• Incursion (1000 points): If you began your collection with a Combat Patrol, this level let’s you diversify your army with a vehicle/ a monster and some more units and characters.

-• Onslaught (150 Power Level/3000 points) This level is best for massive, narrative battles, as it takes a long time to play anything with this many points!
+• Onslaught (3000 points) This level is best for massive, narrative battles, as it takes a long time to play anything with this many points!

 Each of these levels of play also has a recommended game board size, which you can find in the core rulebook.
 There’s no need to worry about that until you hit the Strikeforce level, though.